-While this indicates an opportunity to leverage the hivemind for a crowd peer review of misleading data interpretations, there are challenges.
-To be used effectively, the assessments from the entire conversation body needs to be surveyed and synthesized into a meta-review that presents the diverse points of view.
+Although our findings indicate an opportunity to leverage the hive-mind for a crowd peer review of misleading data interpretations, there are challenges.
+To be used effectively, the assessments from the entire conversation body need to be surveyed and synthesized into a meta-review that presents the diverse points of view.
 It is also necessary for the body of "reviewers" to be large and diverse, which is difficult to achieve for posts that do not go viral or authors with a highly partisan audience.

-Opportunities: Longer discussions of posts with misleading data interpretations cover a diverse set of caveats, counter-examples, and anecdotes.
+Opportunities: Longer discussions of posts with misleading data interpretations cover a diverse set of caveats, counterexamples, and anecdotes.

-Limitations: To leverage these to (in)validate data insight, a large and diverse audience is required; and there is a need to synthesize many individual assessments into a "meta-review" to present a complete picture.
+Limitations: To leverage the replies to (in)validate data insight, a large and diverse audience is required; and many individual assessments must be synthesized into a "meta-review" to present a complete picture.

-4.2.4 Data Doesn't Speak For Itself
+4.2.4 Data Does Not Speak For Itself

-Up to this point, our highlighted themes focused on the audience's engagement with the analytical content of data interpretations.
-However, we note that while analytical soundness of a data visualization insight is an important consideration of credibility brought up by the replies, we identify other credibility factors that exist independent of the insight itself.
-Codes grouped under Items 1.1 and 1.2 in Figure 4 describe a variety of explicit and implicit indications of trust and distrust towards the author or insight shared by the replies, including trust or distrust in data integrity or data sources (1.1.3), perceived level of data literacy or domain expertise of the original author (1.2.5), or personal attitude towards the author unrelated to the analysis (1.2.6).
+Up to this point, our highlighted themes have focused on the audience's engagement with the analytical content of data interpretations.
+However, whereas analytical soundness of a data visualization insight is an important consideration of credibility brought up by the replies, we identify other credibility factors that exist independent of the insight itself.
+Codes grouped under Items 1.1. and 1.2. in Figure 4 describe a variety of explicit and implicit indications of trust and distrust of the author or insight shared by the replies, including trust or distrust in data integrity or data sources (1.1.3.), perceived level of data literacy or domain expertise of the original author (1.2.5.), or personal attitude about the author unrelated to the analysis (1.2.6.).

-Examples in Figure 8 indicate that a lack of a source of the data or chart negatively affects its credibility (as one user noted sarcastically: "No source.
+Examples in Figure 8 indicate that the lack of a source for the data or chart negatively affects its credibility (as one user noted sarcastically: "No source.
 Seems legit...").
 At the same time, presence of a source a user disagrees with-whether it is "Florida and Texas" or "liberals"-can also lead to an insight being dismissed and distrusted.
-Furthermore, users often distrust some data visualization posts because they are aware of the fact that statistics can be presented in a misleading way, while others compare claims backed by data to "facts."
-Such examples do not analytically engage with the chart or the insight itself, pointing to the variety of credibility and trust factors beyond the content of the post they are replying to.
+Furthermore, users often distrust some data visualization